 —fact: in the 1500s, Turkish pirates were raiding along the Campanian coast;

 —fact: there is in Neapolitan dialect a cry for help, "Mamma, li turchi!" (roughly: "Help!
 Here come the Turks!").
 It is still used humorously to express mock terror.

 —factoid: "Turchini" is a plural diminutive of "turco"—a Turk, thus "little Turks";

-The Church of Pietà dei Turchini
+of Pietà dei Turchini

 Conclusion (the chain of deduction takes my breath away): the church was called "Pity of the Little Turks" and was so-called because many centuries ago there was a band of particularly vicious Turkish pirates, a sort of Ottoman Midget Special Forces, about to raid Naples, so the people built this house of worship to seek refuge, that is, pity.

 is a color, a few angstroms away from "turquoise" and that